papiche/NIP-101/README.md

 ### 3. Publishing

 -   To post **as** a specific location grid cell (e.g., an automated bot reporting for a UMAP cell), derive the appropriate GeoKey `nsec` using the method in Specification 1 and publish a kind 1 event signed with it.
 The event SHOULD include the `latitude`, `longitude`, and `application` tags.
--   Regular users posting *about* a location SHOULD publish from their personal key but include the `latitude`, `longitude`, and `application` tags to make the event discoverable by UPlanet clients.
-They MAY also include `p` tags referencing the relevant GeoKey `npub`s (UMAP, SECTOR, REGION) to notify those "location identities".
+-   Regular users posting *about* ahve a default a location recorded with their personal key provided during Astroport registration.
+This location is used when geo data is found in event.

 ### 4. Subscribing and Filtering